some-natalie/some-natalie/_posts/2023-03-22-enterprise-sec-team.md

 - you need to _edit_ scripts in line like it's 1999 ... no fancy wrapper scripts or inputs from `stdin`
 - it uses the built-in [security manager](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization) role, so there'd need to be some script modification to create/manage a [custom role](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-peoples-access-to-your-organization-with-roles/about-custom-repository-roles) as well

 Product hears more stories and thinks further out.
 The constant iteration of "why?" and "who?" was critical to figure out an approach that works for a reasonable number of people.
-I hope it makes the frantic inventory to determine who needs to drop everything to fix the latest named vulnerability an easy 2-second search and - just maybe - promote developers and operations (and everyone else) working together with security folks. :heart:
+I hope these scripts will make the frantic inventory to determine who needs to drop everything to fix the latest named vulnerability an easy 2-second search and - just maybe - promote developers and operations (and everyone else) working together with security folks. :heart: